 Generally teachers should expect to be inside a bus or metro for at least 30 minutes.
 Some locations might require that you are on public tranportation for 15 to 20 minutes, while others may require around 40 or even 45 minutes on public transit.

 Living in a big city any where in the world, one should expect some commuting.
 Many teachers find this the perfect time to study Chinese.

 Generally teachers will not need to travel more than an hour to get to any of their kindergartens.
 It is a balance though.
 Usually, if there is a teacher with a school that is farther, we make sure other schools are closer, etc.

-We offer two weeks paid vacation every year during Chinese Spring Festival, one week paid vacation in October, all Chinese official holidays, and two weeks unpaid summer vacation.
+The holidays may change depending on the school, but we offer a minimum two weeks paid vacation every year during Chinese Spring Festival, one week paid vacation in October, all Chinese official holidays, and 2 to 4 unpaid weeks off for travel.